 If not, shake the beans or gently stir again with a spoon to redistribute the moisture and seasonings, and to further ensure the beans cook evenly.

 Microwave again for another 3 minutes or roast in the oven for another 10.

-Once cooked, take them out and leave on the counter to cool.
+Once cooked, take them out and leave them on the counter to cool.
 At this point, you can add more spices if you desire.

 Roasted chickpeas are crispiest and best eaten warm.
 They start to turn chewy as they cool, but are just as good – even addictive.